paultopia/plottyprint/readme-old.md

 4. A **time series plot** that gives you a line of one or two events over time.
 The time series plot is experimental, and might not work with your data; I'll try to improve it in subsequent versions.

-This, obviously, represents the science communicator's basic toolkit for displaying the relationship between two variables, the shape of one variable, and the relationship between mean, interquartile range, and outliers for several variables, respectively.
+This, obviously, represents the science communicator's basic toolkit for displaying the relationship between two variables, the shape of one variable, the relationship between mean, interquartile range, and outliers for several variables, and variable behavior over time, respectively.

 Each of these elements is presented in high-contrast greyscale, and has all of matplotlib's default [chart junk](https://en.m.wikipedia.org/wiki/Chartjunk) ruthlessly ripped out.

 In this 0.1 release, there are only a handful of customization options, but over time I plan to add more plot types and add a bit more customization.
-Moreover, every plot returns a matplotlib figure, so if you know matplotlib you can always do your own customization after the fact.
+Moreover, every plot returns a (subclass of a) Matplotlib figure, so if you know matplotlib you can always do your own customization after the fact.

 Here are some examples.

 Scatterplot, with fit line and confidence region.